-Satellite network operator B (SNOB) exploits its 6G NTN to provide communication and sensing services.
-EOCO is subscribed to SNOB’s space debris sensing services.
-SNOB alerts EOCO on any space debris that could potentially collide with and damage EOCO satellites.
+Satellite network operator B (SNOB) exploits its 6G satellites to provide communication and sensing services.
+EOCO is subscribed to SNOB’s space objects/debris sensing services.
+SNOB alerts EOCO on any space objects/debris that could potentially collide with and damage EOCO satellites.